wendig-ou/oai-srg/README.md

 vagrant ssh
 ~~~

-You find the current directory at `/vagrant` so you will probably want to
+Within the VM, the current directory is mounted at `/vagrant` so you will
+probably want to

 ~~~ bash
 cd /vagrant